VisionLearningGroup/taskcv-2017-public/classification/model/ADDA/README.md

 First download data as described in the `classification_track` root.
 You should also update the `ROOT_DIR` variable in shell scripts below.

-Hopefully things should be fairly easy to run out of the box:
+Hopefully, things should be fairly easy to run out of the box:

     pip install -r requirements.txt
     mkdir data snapshot
     export PYTHONPATH="$PWD:$PYTHONPATH"

-After that you can sets your setup:
+After that you can test your setup:

     scripts/svhn-mnist.sh

-And run actual expediments on our data.
+And run actual experiments on our data.

     scripts/synth-coco.sh
     scripts/synth-coco-vgg16.sh